jodesarro/bessel-library/README.md

 <p align="right"><a href="README.pt-br.md">Leia em português (br)</a></p>

-Bessel functions: a C++ library with routines to evaluate Bessel functions of real or complex arguments.
+Bessel functions: A C++ library with routines to evaluate Bessel functions of real or complex arguments.

 ## Available features